Edit this page

 ditto.extensions.signal-enrichment-provider = org.eclipse.ditto.gateway.service.endpoints.utils.DefaultGatewaySignalEnrichmentProvider

-Adjusting configuration of Ditto
+Adjusting service configuration

 ditto {